NoneShen/Poly-document/new_product/integrate_bridge/bridge.md

 Parameter
 ```
-/* @SrcChainId:    source chian id
+/* @SrcChainId:    source chain id
- * @SwapTokenHash: the hahs of the cross-chain token on the source chain
+ * @SwapTokenHash: the hash of the cross-chain token on the source chain
  * @Hash: The token hash used to charge fees
  * @DstChainId: target chain id
 */